armin-reichert/mazes/README.md

 <details>
   <summary>And then this guy...</summary>
-Some idiot of moderator at StackOverflow deleted my answers to StackOverflow users about maze generation and set my reputation to zero (LOL) because I gave them pointers to this repository.
-This moderator moron claimed I would do "self promoting".
+Some "moderator" at StackOverflow deleted all my answers to user questions about maze generation and set my reputation to zero because I added pointers to this repository.
+This moron claimed I would do "self promoting".
 Self promoting what?
-Free code with an MIT license written by a retired software developer? @StackOverflow moderator: Fuck you, you are a complete idiot!
+Free code with an MIT license written by a retired software developer? @StackOverflow moderator: You are a complete idiot!
 </details>

 [Read more...](https://github.com/armin-reichert/mazes/wiki)